anatolykopyl/auto-commit-message-plugin/README.md

 # Auto commit message Plugin for IntelliJ

 <!-- Plugin description -->
+This plugin assumes that your branch name is a Jira task ID.

-This plugin allows to create a conventional commit message automatically using the branch name and connecting to the Jira api.
+It adds a button to create a conventional commit message automatically using the branch name and connecting to the Jira api.

+The commit message is using the Selectel conventional commit flavour:
+<pre>type(component_from_Jira): subject TASK_ID</pre>

+For example:
+<pre>feat(common): Did some stuff TASK-123</pre>

+Configure the plugin in <b>Settings > Tools > Auto Commit Message</b>.

 <!-- Plugin description end -->